 The Oil for Development programme in Cuba

-The main component of the programme has been an annual four-week training course in basic petroleum management and administration, covering all four OfD components: Resource management, safety management, environmental management and revenue management.
+Norway’s engagement was initiated in the wake of the Deepwater Horizon oil spill in the Gulf of Mexico in 2010.
+The main component of the programme phase 2014–2018 has been an annual four-week training course in basic petroleum management and administration, covering all four OfD components: Resource, safety, environment and revenue management.